leon4rd/test/README.md

-## Why did the knife dress up in a suit?
-Because it wanted to look sharp
+## How does a dyslexic poet write?
+Inverse.